wt29/HWSRedirector/README.md

 # Hot Water System Redirector

 Uses a 240V 25A contactor (with 12V triggering) to switch a resistive HWS into direct connection to the exported (from solar) grid.
-My basic reason for this is - Heat Pumps are great but are mechanical, expensive and will eventually wear out.
-A resistive HWS coupled with and decent sized solar array should be a better fit for a large number of homes  (IMHO)...
+My basic reason for this is - Heat Pumps are great for outright efficiency but are mechanical, expensive and will eventually wear out.
+A resistive HWS coupled with a decent sized solar array should be a better fit for a large number of homes (IMHO)...

 This sketch uses an API to read from a power monitoring system - I use an IOTAWATT however it also has a "Shelly EM" interface as well.